Sabrin-05/CollectionManager/README.md

 # CollectionManager
 Using circle ci to unit test an old movie and series collection manager to ensure all classes and functions are working as expected

+WORK IN PROGRESS: Created a unit test for one function, will update the rest in the near future

 ## Table of Contents
 1. Overview
 2. Repository Structure